aminnie/amidifx/README.md

 How to Use the Home screen:
 * Select MIDI Keyboard from detected Input Devices
 * Select MIDI Output Sound Module from detected Sound Modules
-* Click on Configure button
-* Test keyboard and sound output
+* Click on Configure button and test MIDI keyboard to sound output
 * Click on Perform to proceed to live play screen
 * Selected input and output devices are saved to a configuration file and available as the default on next startup